 Team A has a smooth operating video conferencing tool that they can use well and start hosting webinars efficiently.
 Whereas, team B has to start building their own video conferencing tool by stitching together various libraries.

 After a while team, A must-have already hosted a lot of webinars without having any issues and team B would still be working on their own video conferencing tool.

 If you think about it, team B not only spent a lot of money but time and energy as compared to team A and they also did not get any return on their investment yet.
 Apart from that, team B also lost a huge amount of time not hosting any webinars whereas team A took the better route and got the job done.

 - Proprietary lock-in

-Popularly known as vendor lock in, it is the exercise wherein a customer becomes dependent on their vendor for products and services.
-This stop them from switching to another vendor without substantial amount of money being spent while doing that but modern legislation like GDPR and HIPAA makes it compulsory vendors to give flexible data switching options.
-This is why proprietary lock in is now just a myth.
+Popularly known as vendor lock-in, it is the exercise wherein a customer becomes dependent on their vendor for products and services.
+This stops them from switching to another vendor without a substantial amount of money being spent while doing that but modern legislation like GDPR and HIPAA makes it compulsory for vendors to give flexible data switching options.
+This is why proprietary lock-in is now just a myth.

 - It is a rigid process

 Amongst the many misconceptions, this one was the most popular one and test recorders from 20 years ago would vouch for it.